 “I realised that selling was the greatest career a man could want,” says Willy Loman in Arthur Miller’s Death of a Salesman.
 But things have not panned out as hoped for Willy, a down-and-out Brooklyn salesman with a dysfunctional family and a death wish.
 Far from being “great”, his career is stalling, and his sons Biff and Happy barely have jobs at all.
 Meanwhile, Miller’s career was going places: after its premiere in 1949, this devastating two-act play secured Miller’s reputation as one of the greatest American playwrights of his generation.
-Its brutal exposure of the hollowness at the heart of the American Dream rings as true now as ever.
+Its brutal exposure of the hollowness at the heart of the American Dream rings just as true today.

 Willy has spent his life chasing the American Dream of wealth and popularity.
-He is unable to accept that he — and his sons — have failed to achieve this.
+He is unable to accept that he – and his sons – have failed to achieve this.
 Biff understands that the family was not destined for such success, declaring at the end that Willy was chasing “the wrong dreams”.
-He holds on to another version of the American Dream: moving out West and working the land.
+He holds on to another version of the American Dream: moving out west and working the land.

 ‘The American dream is big enough for us all’